pauldrinn/cluster_research/docs/README.md

 ---
 To-do:
 - ~~[ ] Write a better way to discard clusters with less than n sequences.~~ Turns out, createseqfiledb does this already with --min-sequences while generating a FASTA-like output.
-- [ ] Take _all_seq.fasta and ground truth file as input and output a new ground truth file in which the annotation from one sequence of a cluster is extended to other sequences of the cluster.
+- [x] Take _all_seq.fasta and ground truth file as input and output a new ground truth file in which the annotation from one sequence of a cluster is extended to other sequences of the cluster.
+(05.01.2021 --I guess?--)

 ## 01.01.2021
 Happy new year!
 Day off.
 (Fixed ordering in this notebook phew)